DynamoDS/RefineryPrimer/99-appendix/99-01_glossary.md

 **Computational design** / comp·u·ta·tion·al de·sign / noun

 > Explicit rules that systematically model the behavior of a proposed design and the resulting data and geometry.
-Little project data is kept as static objects, instead the procedure to create them is saved.
+Not many project data are kept as static objects; instead, the procedure to create them is saved.
 Project geometry and data are generated from the execution of mathematical and logical procedures.

 **Cross-product** / cross pro·duct / verb

-> aka Cartesian Product: the product of two or more sets that contains all ordered pairs between the sets.
+> aka Cartesian Product - the product of two or more sets that contains all ordered pairs between the sets.

 **Evaluate** / e·val·u·ate / verb